SpoonLabs/spoon-maven-plugin/README.md

 </plugin>
 ```

+## How to make a goal fail?

+If you want to use a custom Processor for assessing properties and fail a build if those properties are not verified, you can easily make a build failing by throwing a `SpoonException` in the method `process()`.

 ## Reports

 The plugin creates some reports about its context and the execution of spoon on your project.
 These reports are available according to your definition of the plugin.